 U.S. Embassy Algiers Consular Section is resuming some limited immigrant visa services.
-We will continue providing emergency American Citizen Services.
+We will continue providing American Citizen Services.
 Please read all instructions below carefully before contacting the Embassy with questions.

 To adhere to U.S. and Algerian government health recommendations to limit the spread of COVID-19, we will operate with reduced staff and limit the number of persons in our waiting room at any time.

-Because of these restrictions, we must prioritize services for American citizens first, followed by urgent immigrant visa services.
+Because of these restrictions, we must prioritize services for American citizens first, followed by immigrant visa services.
 All persons with appointments at the U.S. Embassy must wear a mask at all times and practice social distancing.

 Re-issuance of Expired Immigrant Visas and Expired K1/K2 Fiancée Visas: